KPMG Cares x PLove Skills Training Programme

-This website is the start of a journey for building dreams for the silent artisans, its a platform for them to showcase their artistic talents as well as interact with the public.
+This website is the start of a journey for building dreams for The Silent Artisans, it is a platform for them to showcase their artistic talents as well as interact with the public.

 “I find dignity in and passion for the arts.”

 Mimi’s parents realised she was deaf when she stood in front of firecrackers instead of running away as a toddler.
 She tried her best in a mainstream school but had to leave at the age of 15, unable to cope with the pace at which the teacher was speaking.
 Impressively, Mimi went on to obtain a Diploma in Art at Laselle Art College.
 Subsequently, she took up several jobs ranging from bookworm artist to pottery assistant to part time draftsperson.